 - 1/4 cup almond butter

-- 1/4 cup date syrup or other liquid sweetener of choice*
+- 1/4 cup date syrup maple syrup or (if not vegan) honey

 - 1 egg or 1 flax or chia egg if vegan**